 Pediatric Intensive Care

 Pediatric intensivists provide care for critically-ill or injured children and adolescents within pediatric intensive care units (PICUs) by providing a wide range of treatment options.
-These physicians are skilled in meeting the unique needs of children and adolescents, are available 24-hours-a-day, and staff and manage the unit.
+These physicians are skilled in meeting the unique needs of children and adolescents, are available 24/7 and staff and manage the unit.

 Pediatric Hospitalist Services

 Our pediatric hospitalists care for children with a wide range of illnesses that require hospitalization.
-These physicians work closely with their patients’ primary physicians and provide an overview of care given as well as additional details for further care upon discharge.
+These physicians work closely with their patients’ primary physicians and provide an overview of care given as well as additional details for follow-up care upon discharge.
 They can also provide care in other hospital areas, including labor and delivery and the newborn nursery.

-Pediatric surgeons provide specialized care for patients ranging from newborns to adolescents, for most problems or conditions affecting children that require surgical intervention.
+Pediatric surgeons provide specialized care for patients ranging from newborns to adolescents, for most conditions affecting children that require surgical intervention.
 These physicians often have expertise in the areas of neonatal, prenatal, trauma and pediatric oncology.

 Pediatrix Cardiology is our network of pediatric cardiologists, advanced practice providers, sonographers and other related clinical professionals who provide cardiac care to a broad scope of patients, including unborn babies, and neonatal and pediatric patients with congenital and acquired heart disorders.
 Some practices also provide specialized care to adults with congenital heart defects through scheduled office visits and hospital rounds.